jon-harper/MercuryOneUserMods/Mercury_One/jonspaceharper/EVA3/readme.md

 #### Other Required Parts

-There are no modified Drive Mounts; the standard ones fit normally.
-You will still need to choose and print one.
+There are no modified Drive Mounts; the standard ones will fit using 12mm screws to attach to the top piece (the front still uses 8mm).

 Any hotend mount will fit the modified universal front.
 There is one mount modified to accept Mercury One inserts instead of EVA-style (see below).